openmobilityfoundation/curb-data-specification/metrics/README.md

 ## Aggregate

-Aggregates are historic pre-computed counts and metrics of Events occuring in curb places, aggregated to the hour.
+Aggregates are historic pre-computed counts and metrics of Events occurring in curb places, aggregated to the hour.
 All Aggregates can be calculated from the data included in [Session](#session).

 An Aggregate is represented as a CSV object, whose fields are as follows, as calculated from the Metrics [Methodology](#methodology):